 Kira Reed’s medical team failed her on the operating table, but doctors have failed patients in many other ways, including causing injuries to infants at birth, failing to diagnose cancer or diagnosing it improperly and prescribing medication improperly.
 Medical malpractice is responsible for about 80,000 deaths a year in the United States.

-If you or a loved one has been the victim of a c-section error, contact our experienced team at Oshman & Mirisola for a free, no-obligation consultation.
+If you or a loved one has been the victim of a c-section error, contact our experienced team at The Oshman Firm for a free, no-obligation consultation.
 We have extensive experience in preserving your rights and ensuring you get the monetary damages you deserve to overcome the financial and traumatic hardships of dealing with medical malpractice.